 Job done: music, sound effects.

-Working on sound effects was fun - I remember scraping the kitchen floor to mimic the sound of furniture sliding across the deck of a ship :) I also had to create a retro, 1920's style dance tune that was needed for the ball scene.
+Working on the sound effects was a blast — I even remember scraping the kitchen floor to mimic the sound of furniture sliding across a ship’s deck! :)